flybywiresim/docs/docs/pilots-corner/a32nx/a32nx-advanced-guides/flight-planning/direct.md

 This is a short guide on utilizing the "direct" feature on the MCDU found on the "DIR TO" page.
 Pilots can navigate to this page by selecting the `DIR` key.

-{==

-It is important to note that currently we are simulating the Thales version of the DIR TO page on our MCDU.
-We intend to change this at a later time to the Honeywell version to be in line with the rest of our implementation.

-==}

 ![dir-page](../../assets/advanced-guides/direct/dir-page.png){loading=lazy width=50%}

 While en-route, pilots may encounter discontinuities ([read more here](disco.md)) or be instructed by ATC to proceed directly to a specific waypoint.
 The direct function allows pilots to quickly program lateral revisions to a specific waypoint, which would command the LNAV to proceed to that point upon selecting `INSERT`.